outcomesinsights/generalized_data_model/README.md

 - To capture [costs](#costs) (charges, paid amounts, and/or [costs](#costs)) for each provided service
 - All [costs](#costs) are linked to a claim and could also be linked to a line, to align with the original data
-- Do we need a column to indicate payer if there is more than 1 row associated with a cost record?
-- Should revenue codes be in [clinical_codes](#clinical_codes) table?
-Same with DRG and APC codes?

 column                     | type   | description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                   | foreign key          | required
 -------------------------- | ------ | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ---------------------| --------